Method to proportionally allocate seats among parties (or lists) and districts (or entities, regions), thus bi-proportional.

 Arguments

-votes_matrix
+- votes_matrix

-Vote count matrix with votes by party in rows and votes by district in columns
+Vote count matrix with votes by party in rows and votes by district in columns.

-district_seats
+- district_seats

-Vector defining the number of seats per district.
-Must be the same length as ncol(votes_matrix).
-Values are name-matched to votes_matrix if both are named.
-If the number of seats per district should be assigned according to the number of votes (not the general use case), a single number for the total number of seats can be used.
+columns if both are named.
+If the number of seats per district should be calculated according to the number of votes (not the general use case), a single number for the total number of seats can be used.- quorum

 Optional list of functions which take the votes_matrix and return a logical vector that denotes for each list/party whether they reached the quorum (i.e. are eligible for seats).
-The easiest way to do this is via quorum_any() or quorum_all(), see examples.
-Alternatively you can pass a precalculated logical vector.
-No quorum is applied if parameter is missing or NULL.
+The easiest way to do this is via

-use_list_votes
+.- use_list_votes

-By default (TRUE) it's assumed that each voter in a district has as many votes as there are seats in a district.
-Thus, votes are weighted according to the number of available district seats with weight_list_votes().
-Set to FALSE if votes_matrix shows the number of voters (e.g. they can only cast one vote for one party).
+) it's assumed that each voter in a district has as many votes as there are seats in a district.
+Thus, votes are weighted according to the number of available district seats withweight_list_votes()

 Defines which method is used to assign seats.
 The following methods are recommended:

-It is also possible to use any divisor method name listed in proporz().
+.
 If you want to use a different method for the upper and lower apportionment, provide a list with two entries.

 Value

-Matrix with the same dimension as votes_matrix containing the number of seats with the row and column divisors stored in attributes (hidden from print, see get_divisors()).
+with the row and column divisors stored in attributes (hidden from print, see

 Details